readium/kotlin-toolkit/docs/guides/navigator-settings.md

 The `defaultPreferences` are used as fallback values when the default Navigator settings are not suitable for your application.

-:point_up: When you don't have access to an `EpubSettings` instance, the "prototype" settings (e.g. `EpubSettings.OVERFLOW`) are helpful to modify a `Preferences` object.
+:point_up: When you don't have access to an `EpubSettings` instance, the "prototype" settings (e.g. `EpubSettings.SCROLL`) are helpful to modify a `Preferences` object.

 ## Build a user settings interface